 There are some things you can't raise as a complaint, these include:

-- a request for information or an explanation of a Council policy or practice
+- requests for information or explanations of a council policies or procedures

 - a request for compensation from the Council (including matters which are in the hands of the council’s insurers)

 - issues that are in court or have already been heard by a court or a tribunal

 - a disagreement with a decision where a statutory right of appeal exists (e.g. council tax or planning).
 These should be progressed through the relevant appeal route